UBCFormulaElectric/Git-Playground/README.md

 ![screenshots](screenshots/example-updated-readme-commit-dev-view.png)
 ![screenshots](screenshots/example-1-branch-1-commit.png)

+> If you forget to add the issue ID to the commit message, you can simply update the commit message with it by entering `git commit --amend -m "[New commit msg]"`

 11. Create a pull request by pressing the link "Create pull request" in the details section of the issue.
 You can also do it manually on GitHub.